Need help finding a loan?

 Most companies raising money on Kickfurther describe the company as being very helpful and attentive to their needs.

 Negative Reviews & Complaints

 User reviews of Kickfurther reveal a number of investors who were burned by companies using the platform, with many investing in campaigns that ultimately faltered, paying out a negative ROI.
-However, many of these investor complaints arose from the time before Kickfurther enhanced their vetting procedures and refined its offerings.
+However, many of these investor complaints arose from the time before Kickfurther enhanced its vetting procedures and refined its offerings.

-One commenter made the point that investing on Kickfurther is a tax-inefficient proposition, as Kickfurther profits are taxable as ordinary income, not capital gains.
+- Tax Inefficient: Kickfurther profits are taxable as ordinary income, not capital gains.

 Positive Reviews & Testimonials

 For the business that finds itself in the platform’s sweet spot — popular brands that need $$$ to fund an inventory order — Kickfurther is an interesting value proposition.
-It’s not the most straightforward way to raise money, and it’s a platform that had teething problems as it established itself, but the platform has seen lots of retailers achieving funding success as of late.
+It’s not the most straightforward way to raise money, and it’s a platform that had teething problems as it established itself, but it has seen lots of retailers achieving funding success as of late.